Motivational dynamics: the hidden factor behind many team and individual challenges

 When that conversation comes up, I help the person clarify their motivational focus.
 We discuss how this helps them do certain things, but also makes it more challenging to do others, and find practical strategies for dealing with this.

-Using motivational dynamics to energise your team
+Using motivational dynamics to energise yourself and your team

 Everything is easier when we are full of energy.
 To be effective and have more impact, any leader must optimise their energy and that of their team.